 Competitor Analysis/ Study

 Learn as much as you can about your competitors; this will be critical in your marketing and sales strategy.
-Similarly, it can assist you in identifying the key differences between your firm and the competition such as:
+It can assist you in identifying the key differences between your firm and the competition such as

 - Why should people buy my product or use my service?